-What to Write and What not to include
+What to Write and What Not to Include

-Focus on the particular job: make sure to ask your friend for information on the job that they are applying for.
+- Focus on the particular job: make sure to ask your friend for information on the job that they are applying for.
 This way, you will be able to focus on the specific requirements of the position.

-Please explain how you know the person: In the letter, make sure to explain how you know the person properly and for how long you have known him/her
+- Please explain how you know the person: In the letter, make sure to explain how you know the person properly and for how long you have known him/her

-Include specific examples: when writing the letter, provide specific examples to help bring out the applicant’s positive side.
+- Include specific examples: when writing the letter, provide specific examples to help bring out the applicant’s positive side.

-Remain positive: when writing the letter, state that you believe that they are the perfect candidate for the position.
+- Remain positive: when writing the letter, state that you believe that they are the perfect candidate for the position.
 Emphasize this both at the beginning and at the end of the letter

-Assuming you already know about the job: Do not assume that you already know about the position they are applying for.
+- Assuming that you already know about the job: Do not assume that you already know about the position they are applying for.
 Assuming that you know about the position that they are applying for is wrong.

-Writing a letter for someone you don’t know: Writing a letter for someone you don’t know very well or someone you don’t want to write to is wrong as this may cost them their job.
+- Writing a letter for someone you don’t know: Writing a letter for someone you don’t know very well or someone you don’t want to write to is wrong as this may cost them their job.

-Providing lots of compliments but no specifics: if you don’t know the person well enough to provide specifics about them, then it is probably a good sign you shouldn’t write the letter for them in the first place.
+- Providing lots of compliments but no specifics: if you don’t know the person well enough to provide specifics about them, then it is probably a good sign you shouldn’t write the letter for them in the first place.

-Being untrue: when you set high the skills of the person you are writing for, you are basically making promises they can’t keep.
+- Being untrue: when you set high the skills of the person you are writing for, you are basically making promises they can’t keep.
 Avoid writing anything untrue in the letter to avoid setting them up for failure.

 Dear Mr. Adams,